Engineered immune cells take on three Hard-to-Treat cancers

 Summary

-This study tests a new treatment using donated immune cells (NK cells) that are specially engineered to attack cancer cells.
-About 50 adults with advanced kidney cancer, mesothelioma, or bone cancer will receive these cells along with chemotherapy to weaken their immune system first.
-The goal is to find a safe dose and see if the treatment can shrink tumors or slow the disease.
+This study tests a new treatment using specially engineered immune cells (called CAR-NK cells) from donated cord blood, given alongside chemotherapy, for people with advanced kidney cancer, mesothelioma, or bone cancer.
+The goal is to find a safe dose and see if it helps control the disease.
+About 50 participants will be enrolled.

 Get updates